seq-lang/seq/docs/internals.rst

 Stages and Pipelines
 --------------------

-Pipelines are constructed from multiple ``Stage`` instances linked together.
+Pipelines are constructed from multiple ``Stmt`` instances linked together.
 Values are passed from one stage to another by virtue of a map from keys (representing value types) to the values themselves:

 .. cpp:enum:: seq::SeqData